ybaataoui/Flash_Cards_Part2/README.md

-# Web Development Project 2 - *Flash Cards*
+# Web Development Project 3 - *Flash Cards Part2*

-Submitted by: **Yousserf Baataoui**
+Submitted by: **Youssef Baataoui**

-This web app: **This application was built with react and vite.
-The purpuse is to ask 10 questions about different countries and show the answer in the back of the flash card.**
+This web app: **This part of the application is an extend of part1 that will build features that allow users to enter an answer (with exact or fuzzy matching) and move backwards and forwards through the list of cards. **

 Time spent: **10** hours spent in total